Home / University Chaplaincy at the Cummings School of Veterinary Medicine

-The University Chaplaincy offers several resources at the Cummings School of Veterinary Medicine, Tufts’ campus in Grafton, MA.
-As a liaison for our department, Tufts’ Humanist in Residence holds regular office hours on the Grafton campus.
-The University Chaplaincy is also present to assist at Pet Loss Hotline debriefings, support student student spiritual and ethical communities and activities on campus, and advise students, faculty, and staff about religious and philosophical life issues and animal care.
+The University Chaplaincy offers several resources at the Cummings School of Veterinary Medicine, Tufts’ campus in Grafton, Massachusetts.
+As a liaison for our department, the Humanist Chaplain holds regular office hours on the Grafton campus and is present to assist at Pet Loss Hotline debriefings.
+They and Tufts’ other chaplains are available to support student spiritual and ethical communities and activities on campus, and to advise students, faculty, and staff about religious and philosophical life issues and animal care.

-Office hours with the Humanist in Residence are by appointment, and on the second Tuesday of each month from 1 pm to 4 pm in the Cummings Support Center.
-To make an appointment with the Humanist in Residence, e-mail firstname.lastname@example.org.
+Office hours with the Humanist Chaplain are by appointment, and on the second Tuesday of each month from 1 p.m. to 4 p.m. in the Cummings Support Center.
+To make an appointment with the Humanist Chaplain, please e-mail email@example.com.

 Pet Loss Hot Line

-If you have experienced the death of a pet and would like a caring listening presence, you are welcome to call the Pet Loss Hotline on weekdays between 6 pm and 9 pm or to leave a message 24 hours a day.
+If you have experienced the death of a pet and would like a caring listening presence, you are welcome to call the Pet Loss Hotline on weekdays between 6 p.m. and 9 p.m. or to leave a message 24 hours a day.
 The number is 508-839-7966.
-For more information, visit the Pet Loss Hotline website.
+For more information, please visit the Pet Loss Hotline website.

-To promote literacy about perspectives on animal care in different religious and philosophical traditions, we have developed and we update a resource entitled Religion and the Care, Treatment, and Rights of Animals.
+To promote literacy about perspectives on animal care in different religious and philosophical traditions, the Humanist Chaplain has developed and updates a resource entitled Religion and the Care, Treatment, and Rights of Animals.
 This resource is designed to support veterinary students’ continuing education on diversity and their roles as practitioners, but we also hope it can provide insights for anyone living in America’s increasingly diverse religious landscape and interested in better understanding their neighbors’ perspectives related to human-animal interaction.
 You can find the most recent version of the resource hosted on the Tufts Humanist Chaplaincy website by clicking here or the image on the right.